stackbit-projects/successful-daffodil-f6b2f/src/pages/index.md

     content: >
       I have worked as an IT professional in the database administration, system administrator and application support roles in the span of 13 years in the industry.
-I look to bring this wealth of experience for a smooth sailing approach to stake pool operation.
+I look forward to bringing this wealth of experience for a smooth sailing approach to stake pool operation.
     actions:
       - label: Get Started
         url: /docs/getting-started/installation